JakeFlasher/cuda_prefetch_experiment/README.md

 Cuda compilation tools, release 11.x, V11.x.xx
 Build cuda_11.x.r11.x/compiler.32414927_0
 ```
+##### 4.1.
+Environment Setup
+The PATH variable needs to include export PATH=/usr/local/cuda-12.8/bin${PATH:+:${PATH}}.
+Nsight Compute has moved to /opt/nvidia/nsight-compute/ only in rpm/deb installation method.
+When using .run installer it is still located under /usr/local/cuda-12.6/.

+To add this path to the PATH variable:

+export PATH=/usr/local/cuda-12.6/bin${PATH:+:${PATH}}
+In addition, when using the runfile installation method, the LD_LIBRARY_PATH variable needs to contain /usr/local/cuda-12.8/lib64 on a 64-bit system, or /usr/local/cuda-12.8/lib on a 32-bit system

+To change the environment variables for 64-bit operating systems:

+export LD_LIBRARY_PATH=/usr/local/cuda-12.6/lib64\
+                         ${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
+To change the environment variables for 32-bit operating systems:

+export LD_LIBRARY_PATH=/usr/local/cuda-12.6/lib\
+                         ${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
+Note that the above paths change when using a custom install path with the runfile installation method.
 #### 5. Install Nsight Compute (Optional but Recommended)

 Nsight Compute is NVIDIA's interactive kernel profiler for CUDA applications.